Home Town: Kennewick, Washington

 Enrique cared for low-income families at a community health clinic in Tacoma for twelve years after residency and helped lead the community through a grant funding and new medical center development by partnering with many groups in Tacoma.
 He remains active in public health advocacy by serving on committees in public health, school tobacco prevention, and gun injury prevention.
 He devotes time to Physicians for Social Responsibility, safer gun laws, a state convention constitutional amendment aimed at getting big money out of politics, promoting improved services for the poor, and speaking in favor of the Affordable Care Act (after the single payer/ public option did not succeed).
-He is the president of the Pierce County Chapter of the Washington Academy of Family Physicians and a member of the Pierce County Medical Society.
+He is a past president of the Pierce County Chapter of the Washington Academy of Family Physicians and a member of the Pierce County Medical Society.

 Further, international health is a calling that helps Enrique continue to grow in many ways.
 Residents are invited to visit his Peru to help teach workshops on different topics in maternal- infant health.
 They also see patients, learn tropical medicine, and plan public health projects on small budgets while coordinating 40 foot ship containers of donated medical supplies.

 His wife is a high school counselor and former math teacher from New Jersey who leads a Girl Scout troop.
 Enrique was an Eagle Scout so he knows how to tie knots, build zip lines, and make big fires.
-He and his wife have two children, 12 and 8 years old, and a dog.
+He and his wife have two children, 16 and 11years old, and a dog.
 They love to ski, camp, fish, surf, hike, play soccer, and spend time in nature.
 Enrique enjoys cooking, organizing pick up soccer games, coaching all of his kids’ sports, listening to his kids play music and perform in plays.